hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_06_EC2_Instance_Storage.md

 If create a new instance only providing the index.html file in user data is enough to see a web page from the instance public IP.
 Because other tools are already installed in the AMI.

+### EC2 Image Builder Overview

+- Used to automate the creation of Virtual Machines or container images.
+- Automate the creation, maintain, validate and test EC2 AMIs(Amazon Machine Images)
+- Can be run on a schedule (weekly, whenever the packages are updated)
+- Free service, only pay for underlying resources

+Process looks like:

+1. EC2 Image Builder create a Builder EC2 Instance
+2. Builder EC2 Instance create the new AMI, build applied components
+3. Test EC2 Instance tests the new AMI
+4. AMI can be distributed among multiple regions

+### EC2 Instance Store